EpocDotFr/webtodotxt/README.md

   - Others

-You'll have to hack with this application to make it work with one of the solutions described [here](http://flask.pocoo.org/docs/0.11/deploying/).
+You'll probably have to hack with this application to make it work with one of the solutions described [here](http://flask.pocoo.org/docs/0.11/deploying/).
 Send me a pull request if you make it work.

 ## How it works